-Nagel Rice attorneys have the experience and know-how to work diligently and energetically to get you all of the damages you and your family need to provide you with safety and comfort in the immediate aftermath of the accident and into the foreseeable future.
+Nagel Rice attorneys have the experience and know-how to work diligently and energetically to get you all of the damages you and your family need to provide you with safety and comfort in the immediate aftermath of the car crash and into the foreseeable future.
 If you have become permanently disabled because of the actions of a distracted driver, we will fight hard to make sure that you get the ongoing support you need.
 It is important to remember that we work on a contingency basis, meaning that you do not have to pay any attorneys’ fee until we win your case.

-In many accidents, both parties bear partial blame for a collision.
+In many car crashes, both parties bear partial blame for a collision.
 If, for example, a distracted driver crashes into your car while you’re 15 miles over the speed limit, both of you bear partial responsibility for the collision.
 Cases like this are handled differently in different states.
 In New Jersey, we have a system known as modified comparative negligence.

 Modified Comparative Negligence in New Jersey

 In our state, the court assesses comparative negligence in terms of percentages of responsibility.
 Assuming that the court assigns you 30 percent of responsibility for the crash.
-If you, as the injured party, are awarded $1,000,000 by the court, you will actually receive $700,000, the original award minus your 30 percent of fault.
+If you, as the injured party, are awarded $1,000,000 by the court, you will actually receive $700,000, the original award minus your 30 percent of the fault.

 What complicates things a bit is that New Jersey is one of the states that uses a model of “modified” comparative negligence.
-This means that you, the plaintiff, can only receive a portion of the awarded damages if you are determined to bear 50 percent or less of the blame for the accident.
+This means that you, the plaintiff, can only receive a portion of the awarded damages if you are determined to bear 50 percent or less of the blame for the car crash.
 If the court determines that you bear more responsibility than the defendant (even just 51 percent), you will be unable to claim any damages at all.
 This is one of the reasons that it pays to have a highly capable personal injury attorney on your side.
-The savvy lawyers at Nagel Rice know exactly how to convince the court that you deserve fair compensation for your physical, emotional, and financial suffering, even if you have contributed in some measure to the accident.
+The experienced lawyers at Nagel Rice know exactly how to convince the court that you deserve fair compensation for your physical, emotional, and financial suffering, even if you have contributed in some measure to the car crash.

 Contact A New Jersey Distracted Driving Attorney

 Whatever the nature of your injury in a distracted driver accident, you can trust Nagel Rice personal injury attorneys to put the pieces of your life back together.
-We will take care of the all the complex legal and insurance matters while you concentrate on healing from your recent trauma.
+We will take care of all the complex legal and insurance matters while you concentrate on healing from your recent trauma.
 To get in touch with us please call or fill out a contact form on our website.